joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 - Numeric subject IDs.
 - Time.
 - Binary observed response.
-- Any needed numeric categorical indicators.
+- Numeric categorical indicators needed by the model.

 The plotting time is calculated as: